Copyright The OpenTelemetry Authors

 _UnsetLogLimits = LogLimits( max_attributes=LogLimits.UNSET, max_attribute_length=LogLimits.UNSET, )

-@property def dropped_attributes(self) -> int: if self.attributes: return self.attributes.dropped return 0
+@property def dropped_attributes(self) -> int: attributes: BoundedAttributes = cast( BoundedAttributes, self.attributes ) if attributes: return attributes.dropped return 0

 [docs]class LogData: """Readable LogRecord data plus associated InstrumentationLibrary.""" def __init__( self, log_record: LogRecord, instrumentation_scope: InstrumentationScope, ): self.log_record = log_record self.instrumentation_scope = instrumentation_scope